Ron McLarty: Career

 McLarty began his career in theatre during the early 1970s with one of his earliest professional performances being the role of Lucky in Michael Weller's Moonchildren for the play's American premiere at the Arena Stage in Washington, D.C. in November 1971.
 McLarty continued with the production when it moved to Broadway in 1972.

 McLarty also co-starred on Spenser: For Hire, as Boston homicide detective Sgt.
 Frank Belson.

 Although he enjoyed a successful career as an actor, he had not had much luck finding a publisher for his novel The Memory of Running, until Stephen King happened upon an audiobook version, narrated by McLarty, and praised it as "the best book you can't read".
 This led to the book's publication by Viking Press, and its rapid rise to bestseller status.
 McLarty was an accomplished narrator: besides Running, he provided narration for a number of audiobooks, including Hunter S. Thompson's Fear and Loathing in Las Vegas and the unabridged audiobook Decision Points by George W. Bush (the abridged version is narrated by the former president himself).

 A graduate of Rhode Island College, class of 1969, McLarty was commencement speaker and received a Doctor of Humanities degree from RIC in 2007.

 Death

-McLarty died on February 8, 2020, having lived with dementia since 2014.
+McLarty died on February 8, 2020, at 72 years old, having lived with dementia since 2014.
+He was survived by his wife, three sons, and seven grandchildren.